-Fenestration-An architectural term for windows and their placement.
+Fenestration-An architectural term for openings in the building envelope, such as windows, doors, and skylights.

 FFP-See Fully Field Programmable.

 Fiber Optics-A communications technology that transmits data using radiant light through transparent fibers.
 Fiberoptic cable has a very high capacity and is immune to eavesdropping and electromagnetic interference.